A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 Second Course: Hearty Spanish Christmas Food

-12. Cochinillo Asado
+16. Cochinillo Asado

-If you want to feel Spanish for merry Christmas during the big family gatherings, you should consider Cochinillo Asado or the roast suckling pig.
-It is the most typical among the typical holiday meal recipes, and it originated in the city of Segovia.
+If you want to feel Spanish for Merry Christmas during the big family gatherings, you should consider Cochinillo Asado or the roast suckling pig.

-The preparation of the roast suckling pig is not complicated, but it does take time and skill as you need to get the seasoning right.
+The preparation of the roast suckling pig is not complicated, but it does take time and skill, as you need to get the seasoning right.

 Also, you should keep in mind that this pig, unlike the pigs we are used to seeing in the markets, is a lot smaller, so make sure to search for the proper one.

-13. Lamb
+17. Lamb

 Depending on the region you want to explore in Spain, the Spanish Christmas dinner can be very different.